 Ease up Your BIMI Implementation Process with PowerBIMI

-With PowerBIMI you can update, delete or do any changes to your image, at any time, without the need for updating your DNS records again.
-PowerBIMI provides you with a very speedy and easy one-click implementation procedure to upload your logo and shift to BIMI authentication successfully, adding it as a part of your email security suite after signing up for free BIMI record.
+With PowerBIMI you can update, delete, or make any changes to your image, at any time, without the need to update your DNS records again.
+PowerBIMI provides you with a very speedy and easy one-click implementation procedure to upload your logo and shift to BIMI authentication successfully, adding it as a part of your email security suite after signing up for a free BIMI record.